Online Statistical Inference in Decision-Making with Matrix Context: Parameter Inference

 As discussed in the existing low-rank matrix inference literature \citep{xia2019confidence,chen2019inference, xia2021statistical}, debiasing is a commonly used method that handles the bias caused by preserving the low-rankness.
 Unlike existing debiasing approaches, our debiasing procedure needs to deal with two sources of bias.
 First, even though the estimation method via SGD in Section \ref{sec: low rank estimation} ensures that $\Usgd_{i,t}$ and $\Vsgd_{i,t}$ are unbiased estimators for the corresponding low-rank factorization of $M_i$, there is no guarantee that $\Usgd_{i,t}\Vsgd_{i,t}^\top$ is an unbiased estimator for $M_i$.
 Second, because the data collection is adaptive through the action $a_t$, we also need to handle the bias introduced by the adaptive samples in the bandit setting.
-To fill in the gap, we introduce a new doubly-debiasing procedure to eliminate both types of bias due to low-rankness and data adaptivity.
-To achieve this goal, taking $i = 1$ for example, we define
+To fill in the gap, we introduce a new debiasing procedure to eliminate both types of bias due to low-rankness and data adaptivity.
+The unbiased estimator obtained from our proposed online debiasing procedure is described as follows: taking $i = 1$ for example, we define

 at time $t$, and then update an online unbiased estimator

 as the running average of $\widetilde{M}_{1,t}$.
 We apply the inverse weighting in $\widetilde{M}_{1,t}$ to compensate for the bias caused by the adaptive distribution of $a_t$.
 Additionally, $(y_t - \langle \Msgd_{1,t-1}, X_t \rangle )X_t$ in the second term of $\widetilde{M}_{1,t}$ can be seen as the gradient of $f(M) = \frac{1}{2}(y_t - \langle M, X_t\rangle)^2$ at $\Msgd_{1,t-1}$.
 This gradient does not impose low-rank constraint and thus pushes $\Msgd_{1,t-1}$ towards the direction of an unbiased estimation of $M_1$.
 Moreover, it is important to note that we use $\Msgd_{1,t-1}$ instead of $\Msgd_{1,t}$ to obtain $\widetilde{M}_{1,t}$.
 Otherwise, $\widetilde{M}_{i,t}$ would no longer be an unbiased estimator of $M_i$ because updating $\Msgd_{1,t}$ uses the observation $X_t$, causing the dependence between $\Msgd_{1,t}$ and $X_t$.
 Finally, we obtain our unbiased estimator for the inference purpose as